Go Ad-Free

 During a normal flu season in Australia, people start getting sick in July.
 By the end of September, the flu is pretty much gone.
 That’s their winter.
 So, figure about three months.
 But last year, the flu season lasted roughly six months.

 If we follow a somewhat similar pattern, I am guessing that we could still be seeing cases of influenza through April.
-That’s because the flu started showing up in in North American in November.
+That’s because the flu started showing up in North American in November.

 Final Words: